iyu46/RemovedConnectionAlerts/README.md

 ## todo:

 - proper UI button
+    - done, now keep it on the UI with observers

 - separate UI into recent and history
     - hide history under a shade if recent is visible